AlexanderC/elasticsearch-key-aware-search/README.md

 - `_sort` (aka `sort`) - by default none (comma separated, `+|-field` syntax)
 - `_explain` - dump native query
 - `_debug` - adds exceptions stack trace to the error response
+- `_fields` - define the fields to be returned in response object (by default all).

 ### Be aware!

 - `GET` is the only allowed method
 - `_kas_key` field MUST be `not_analyzed`